Mount of Beatitudes - Jesus Most Famous Teaching

 One day Maria Belinda was holding Oogly and she moved suddenly to drop him on the ground.
 Oogly bit here on the right forearm, and ran off.
 Blood was gushing out of the wound, and Maria Belinda was crying.
 I grabbed a napkin while Laura got a bandage, and as I was holding pressure on the wound, I could see that Maria Belinda was very upset, with tears flowing down her cheeks.

-In my attempt to comfort her, I said “Maria Belinda, tienes mierda?”
+In my attempt to comfort her, I said “Maria Belinda, tienes mierda?

 Suddenly Maria Belinda stopped crying and began laughing.
 She said, “Yes Mike, I have poop.”

 I immediately realized that I had used the wrong Spanish word.
-I meant to say miedo, fear.
+I meant to say miedo - fear.
 “Are you afraid?”
 Instead, I asked if she had poop.
 Just a few letters different between the two words, caused a grand misunderstanding, which unintentionally triggered the fear to vanish and calm was restored.

 Maria has been a dentist in La Ceiba for the past 20 years, and we see her often when we are in La Ceiba.
 She still has a scar on her forearm, and when I see her after a long absence, she will step close to me, smile, and say softly, “Mike, I still have poop.”

-Next to the Church of Nativity in Bethlehem is a cave where a scholar name Jerome came in 385 A.D. to translate the Bible into Latin.
+Next to the Church of Nativity in Bethlehem is a cave where a scholar named Jerome came in 385 A.D. to translate the Bible into Latin.
 His translation is called the Vulgate, and is still the official Latin Bible for the Roman Church.

 Jerome did an incredible work.
-According to Augustine, he translated directly from the Hebrew Texts.
+According to Augustine, he translated directly from the Hebrew texts.
 The Vulgate is a good rendition of the original language Scriptures.
 However there is one passage where Jerome chose a word that caused a major change in the way we see Moses.
 It is in Exodus 34, when Moses comes down off the mountain after spending time in God’s presence.

 So when Aaron and all the sons of Israel saw Moses, behold, the skin of his face shone, and they were afraid to come near him.
 Exodus 34:30